 But the big question is what the range of compensation is?
 Here’s the deal.
 According to the PayScale, the median pay of New York Quantitative Financial Analysts was US $101,947 per annum.

-According to Glassdoor, the median salary of Quantitative Financial Analyst was US $106,575 per annum.
-The minimum was US $63,000 per annum and the maximum was US $155,000 per annum.
+According to Glassdoor, the median salary of Quantitative Financial Analyst was the US $106,575 per annum.
+The minimum was the US $63,000 per annum and the maximum was the US $155,000 per annum.